rxhanson/Rectangle/README.md

 Spectacle had everything localized, and Rectangle is still lacking localization.
 Feel free to send a pull request for this or anything else missing.

 ## Contributing
-I use the logic from Rectangle in the [Multitouch](https://multitouch.app) app.
-If you contribute to Rectangle, or contributed to Spectacle, then you get a Multitouch license for free.
+Logic from Rectangle is used in the [Multitouch](https://multitouch.app) app.
+Contributors to Rectangle or Spectacle are entitled to a free license of Multitouch.